-- limiting the amount of data: systems are 'tuned' to a specific context by reducing the vocabulary and simplifying the language model; - variations of the tempo and style of speech (mixed tempo, pronunciation of words, shouting): - difference in the acoustic features of speakers (for example, the system is trained for adults and tested on children): - spontaneous speech with overlapping (debates, arguments); - speech recognition in conditions of interference (noise, reverberation).
+- limiting the amount of data: systems are 'tuned' to a specific context by reducing the vocabulary and simplifying the language model; - variations of the tempo and style of speech (mixed tempo, pronunciation of words, shouting); - difference in the acoustic features of speakers (for example, the system is trained for adults and tested on children); - spontaneous speech with overlapping (debates, arguments); - speech recognition in conditions of interference (noise, reverberation).

-Alexander Gerst

-robot on the ISS.
+▼ Below: ESA astronaut Alexander Gerst interfacing with the Cimon robot on the ISS.

-Camera on the ISS.

-Bottom: JEM Internal Ball

-accordance with the response phrase; colour support for emotions in accordance with the basic emotional states map.
+Bottom: JEM Internal Ball Camera on the ISS. accordance with the response phrase; colour support for emotions in accordance with the basic emotional states map.